 Do you need more reasons to love lavender?
 Let’s see: The purple blooms can be cut and used in bouquets, dried and tucked into sachets, or add fragrance to beauty concoctions like sugar scrubs.

 As a culinary herb, it can be mixed with salt for a gourmet finish for fish or chicken.
-When combined with sugar, it will take your favorite shortbread or pound cake recipe to the next level.
-It’s the perfect herbal accompaniment to a fancy tea.
+When lavender is combined with sugar, it will take your favorite shortbread or pound cake recipe to the next level.
+It’s also the perfect herbal accompaniment to a fancy tea.

-Lavender has a lot going for it, but keep in mind that it’s native to the Mediterranean and thrives in arid climates like Texas and New Mexico, where it’s grown as a cash crop.
+Lavender is native to the Mediterranean and thrives in arid climates like Texas and New Mexico, where it’s grown as a cash crop.
 Lavender can be winter hardy to USDA Zone 5, but check plant tags for the variety that will grow best in your area.

-In the Garden Center, you’ll find two varieties from Bonnie Plants: Ellagance and Spanish Eyes Fernleaf Lavender.
-Ellagance is perennial in zones 5 to 7 and grows about 12 to18 inches tall.
-Spanish Eyes Fernleaf Lavender is the best choice for Southern, humid climates.
+In the Garden Center, look for lavender varieties like Ellagance and Spanish Eyes Fernleaf.
+Ellagance is perennial in zones 5 to 7 and grows about 12 to 18 inches tall.
+Spanish Eyes Fernleaf lavender is the best choice for humid southern climates.
 It’s perennial in zones 7 to 10 and grows 16 to 25 inches tall.
-Spanish Eyes is a popular choice for containers; just be sure to provide good air circulation around the plants, and add plenty of organic compost to the potting mix for drainage.
+Spanish Eyes is a popular choice for containers; just be sure to provide good air circulation around the plants, and add plenty of organic compost to the potting mix to improve drainage.

 For success with lavender, pay attention to the soil.
 Lavender likes well-draining, alkaline soils.
 If your soil tends to clay, amend with plenty of organic compost.

-Lavender isn’t troubled by pests or diseases, but as with most plants, pay attention in times of drought or heavy rain for signs of stress or mildew.
+Pests or diseases are not significant with lavender, but as with most plants, pay attention in times of drought or heavy rain for signs of stress or mildew.
 If it’s in a container, you may be able to move it to a more ideal site.
 Improved air circulation and maybe a repotting will give lavender a boost.